nh-server/switch-guide/docs/extras/autorcm.md

 ### **Enable/Disable AutoRCM**

-If, despite all of the information above, you still wish to enable AutoRCM, and understand the risks, do the following:
+If, despite all of the information above, you still wish to enable (or disable) AutoRCM, and understand the risks, do the following:

 1. Boot into Hekate
 2. Go to `Tools`